USH3R/PicoCTF-2026/README.md

 - Cryptography
 - Forensics

-Each challenge folder contains:
+Two challenge folders contain:
-- `screenshot_flag.png` — Proof of captured flag
+- `flag` — Proof of captured flag
-- `notes.md` — Short explanation of solution steps and methodology
+- `ReadMe.md` — Short explanation of solution steps and methodology

 ---

 ## How to Browse
 1. Navigate into each challenge folder.
-2. Open `notes.md` for a brief explanation.
+2. Open `README.md` for a brief explanation.
-3. Open `screenshot_flag.png` for verification.
+3. Open `flag` or `Receipt. ...` for verification.

 ---